 You can try to lure a little bit with a treat in your hand and approaching the paw of your cat, on a low level at first.
-If your cat reaches your hand with his paw, praise and give him the treat!
+If your cat reaches your hand with his paw, praise him and give him the treat!
 Repeat and treat each time your cat touches your hand with his paw, no matter where on the hand at first.

 When he's good at it, try without a treat and your hand wide open.
-When he touches your hand without the lure, praise and reward.
+When he touches your hand without the lure, praise, and reward.

-When you know your cat will touch your hand almost each time, you can now begin to put your hand a little higher.
+When you know your cat will touch your hand almost every time, you can now begin to put your hand a little higher.
 Present the palm of your hand so your cat touches the inside so it looks more like a high five.

 Go on like this until you get your hand high enough for a great high five!
-Once your cat is pretty good a it, you can insert your verbal cue if you want.
+Once your cat is pretty good at it, you can insert your verbal cue if you want.
 It is optional since presenting your hand to your cat became the visual cue already.

 Here is a video of my cat doing high fives! :)

-High-Five With My Cat!
+High Five With My Cat!